Bias Mitigation for Machine Learning Classifiers: A Comprehensive Survey

 Here we outline the classification models on which the three types of bias mitigation methods (pre-, in-, post-processing) have been applied on.
 Table \ref{table:clfs} shows the frequency with which each type of classification model has been applied.

 Currently, the most frequently used classification model is Logistic Regression, for each method type (pre-, in-, post-processing), with a total of 140 unique publications using it for their experiments.
-The next most frequently used classification models are Neural Networks (NN).
+The second most frequently used classification models are Neural Networks (NNs).
 A total of 102 publication used NNs for their experiments, with the majority being in-processing methods.
 Linear Regression models have been used in 22 publications.

 Decision Trees (36 publications) and Random Forests (45 publications) are also frequently used.
 Moreover, different Decision Tree variants have been used, such as Hoeffding trees, C4.5, J48 and Bayesian random forests.